richarai7/citizen-dev/README.md

 ## 🎓 Example Scenario

-Flynn, a business analyst, needs to process sales data:
+Alice, a business analyst, needs to process sales data:
 1. Creates a CSV with columns: id, name, amount, category
 2. Uses the `/api/process_csv` endpoint to validate and analyze data
 3. Receives JSON response with totals, averages, and category breakdown